 This one also comes with a pull down keyboard cover that not only adds a nice look and also protects the keyboard, its not mentioned in the specs and its difficult to make it out from the images/videos.

 Nothing beats the Casio when it comes to the value-for-money proposition and you get the best of everything in one instrument.

 Even if you are an experienced musician and own a synth or stage piano, this one can be an excellent piano for the family, where you or your children can come and play together.

 If you have played on a cheaper Casio piano before, you may already have some misconceptions about this brand, but this model is different.
 The sound is much better and on par with other brands at this price.

 The Casio Celviano piano series definitely seem to offer a good package, considering their price and the amount of features that are thrown in, in an attractive package.

-But then there are feedback from users, saying that they don’t have the best piano sound, or in some cases, some users even say that they are not built to last.
+There are feedback from users, saying that they don't have the best piano sound, or in some cases, some users even say that they are not built to last.